onap/vnfrqts-requirements/docs/Chapter5.rst

 Not all resources require the property name (e.g., it is optional) and some resources do not support the property.

-When the property name for a non OS::Nova::Server resources is defined in a Heat Orchestration Template, the intrinsic function str\_replace must be used in conjunction with the ONAP supplied metadata parameter vnf\_name to generate a unique value.
+R-85734 The VNF Heat **MUST** use the intrinsic function str\_replace in conjunction with the ONAP supplied metadata parameter vnf\_name to generate a unique value, when the property name for a non OS::Nova::Server resources is defined in a Heat Orchestration Template.

 This prevents the enumeration of a unique value for the property name in a per instance environment file.

 Note that